L1.1 Lottie’s first lesson on concepts

 Frege’s Context Principle: only in the context of a whole sentence does a word have meaning.
 Similarly, concepts exist only as abstractions from whole thoughts.”

 “But wait a minute” interrupts Lottie.
 Why do we have to start with whole thoughts and think of concepts as abstractions from them.
 All that just sounds like a story but not real.
 Couldn’t we think of them as like bricks building up a whole wall?”
-Lottie kicks her football as though to imply that something like that was her standard of real existence.
+Lottie kicks her football as though to imply that something like that is her standard of real existence.

 “Well done, Little Lottie” – Lottie squirms with embarrassment – “that is a good question”